SMerrony/mvemg/BUGS.md

 ~~Looking at the code, it might just be that the BBT is overflowing, in which case the disk reading/writing is not working as expected.~~

+Fixed on 20170731 by adding dpfPositionDiskImage() missing factor.

-# DFMTR DPF Bug #2
+# DPF DFMTR Bug #2

 When NOT doing a surface analysis - very similar to DSKP Bug #1

 Crash with fatal internal error (not JMP to location zero).